 I’ve been involved in another argument with someone who’s convinced that science and religion are contradictory.

 Me, I see no contradiction.
-Science is the study of reality: it finds out the facts, eventually.
-It’s very difficult; if it was easy, it wouldn’t need great men to progress understanding.
+Science is a process to study reality.
+It finds out the facts, eventually.
+It’s the only study of reality that proves its results correct; every other ‘method’ is mere opinion, in comparison.
+But it’s very difficult; if it was easy, it wouldn’t need great minds to progress.
 So it’s hardly surprising that almost everyone who tries to explore the nature of reality gets it wrong.
 There’s nothing wrong in that.
-No, what’s wrong is to deny a fact because it contradicts a belief.
+No, what’s wrong is to deny reality because it contradicts a belief.
 That says nothing complementary about the belief.

 Of course it’s not easy, improving belief.
 But it is necessary.
 And to avoid doing so is, at best, laziness.